darkerego/pytender/README.md

   - Started writing some basic tests
     - also intended to serve as examples of how one may implement this as a library for another program.
+  - add logic for handling initial start, when there is no saved vnet config, which warns the user and prints a helpful message explaining how to set that up.

 #### Installation